 - language room: ‘Spanish’.
 While someone is speaking Spanish, the interpreter mutes herself and viewers hear the floor audio at full volume.
 When the interpreter starts translating, viewers hear the Spanish translation.

 This way, English viewers can just select the English translation in the player.
-When an English speaker is speaking, they will hear her at full volume.
-If a non-native speaker is speaking, they will hear the interpreter.
+They will always hear English output: whether it is the original speaker, or the interpreter.

 Predefined language selection in the player

 If necessary, you can embed the player with a default language of your choice by adding the ‘audio_default’ option to the embed code.
 When someone opens the player for the first time, s/he will automatically hear the selected language (note: when the player is opened the next time in the same browser, it will remember the viewer’s selection).

 For example, the following embed code will cause new viewers to see the player with the English translation automatically selected: